LunarVim/LunarVim/README.md

 - coc explorer and coc floating terminal are pretty cool
 - look into save vim sessions
 - create keymap file and move combinations from general
+- ultisnips for autogenerate front matter with data and stuff

 ## Notes